True Detective: Season 2

 True Detective's second season received mixed reviews.
 Praise was given to the performances of Farrell, McAdams and Kitsch, cinematography, and action sequences.
 However, many critics felt it was weaker than the first season.
 Most criticism focused on the convoluted plot and dialogue.
-On Rotten Tomatoes, the season has a rating of 62%, based on 325 reviews, with an average rating of 6.75/10.
-The site's critical consensus reads, "True Detective's second season stands on its own as a solid police drama, with memorable moments and resonant relationships outweighing predictable plot twists."
-On Metacritic, the season has a score of 61 out of 100, based on 41 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the season has a rating of 47%, based on 126 reviews.
+The site's critical consensus reads, "Despite some memorably grizzled performances, True Detective's second season is florid to a fault and so unrelentingly grim that it becomes about as much fun as being stuck in L.A. traffic."
+On Metacritic, the season has a score of 61 out of 100, based on 41 critics.

-David Hinckley of the New York Daily News gave it a very positive review, and wrote: "It's still the kind of show that makes TV viewers reach for phrases like 'golden age of television drama'" and "the second installment of True Detective goes out of the way not to echo the first."
+David Hinckley of the New York Daily News gave it a very positive review, and wrote: "It's still the kind of show that makes TV viewers reach for phrases like 'golden age of television drama'" and "the second installment of True Detective goes out of the way not to echo the first".
 Hank Stuever of The Washington Post gave it a generally positive review, praising the performances, and wrote: "There is something still lugubrious and overwrought about True Detective, but there's also a mesmerizing style to it — it's imperfect, but well made."

 A mixed review came from Brian Lowry of Variety, who wrote: "Although generally watchable, the inspiration that turned the first [season] into an obsession for many seems to have drained out of writer Nic Pizzolatto's prose."

-Sean T. Collins of Rolling Stone gave it a negative review and described the season as having "emerged as the year's most passionately disliked show," and described it as a "squandered opportunity" for Nic Pizzolatto.
+Sean T. Collins of Rolling Stone gave it a negative review and described the season as having "emerged as the year's most passionately disliked show", and described it as a "squandered opportunity" for Nic Pizzolatto.

 Season 3

 The third season received positive reviews, in comparison to the mixed reception of the second season.

-On Rotten Tomatoes, the season has a rating of 86%, based on 235 reviews, with an average rating of 7.45/10.
-The site's critical consensus reads, "Driven by Mahershala Ali's mesmerizing performance, True Detective's third season finds fresh perspective by exploring real world events – though it loses some of the series' intriguing strangeness along the way."
-On Metacritic, the season has a score of 72 out of 100, based on 35 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the season has a rating of 84%, based on 110 reviews.
+The site's critical consensus reads, "Driven by Mahershala Ali's mesmerizing performance, True Detective's third season finds fresh perspective by exploring the fallibility of memory."
+On Metacritic, the season has a score of 72 out of 100, based on 35 critics.

+Season 4

+The fourth season has received widespread critical acclaim, the most acclaimed since the first season.

+On Rotten Tomatoes, the season has an approval rating of 93% based on 210 reviews.
+The website's critics consensus reads, "Frighteningly atmospheric and anchored by Jodie Foster and Kali Reis' superb performances, Night Country is a fresh and frosty variation on True Detective's existential themes."
+On Metacritic, the season has a weighted average score of 81 out of 100, based on 48 critics.